 Executive Summary

-Strict foreign currency controls have resulted in a black-market exchange rate for dollars that averaged over five times the official rate in 2020-2021.
-This results in an inability to repatriate profits or to convert local currency to dollars to import supplies or equipment.
+The most serious impediment to any investment in Turkmenistan is the government’s strict foreign currency controls which have resulted in a widely used secondary exchange rate for U.S. dollars that averaged over 5 times the official rate in 2023.
+This unofficial secondary rate, which appears controlled by the government, is not accessible through any financial institutions.
+This results in foreign investors being unable to repatriate profits or to convert local currency to USD to import supplies or equipment.
 It also distorts data, especially GDP, contributing to the widely held view that most economic indicators released by the government are unreliable.